About the Course

 Registration is on a first come first serve basis.
 Please follow the link below, fill out the form, and make a $500 deposit in order to secure your place.
 Deposits are non-refundable, so please take some time in making your decision to attend.
 In the event you do need to cancel, you are welcome to put your deposit towards a future teacher training with us.

-The course will run the entire calendar month of February or April, so please plan to arrive on the 1st and plan to depart the 1st of the following month.
+The course will run the entire calendar month of April, so please plan to arrive on the 1st and plan to depart the 1st of the following month.
 Travelling to and from Punta Banco generally takes two days for most people, so plan appropriately.

 My parents taught me from a young age to move.
 Running, jumping, squatting, pushing, pulling, throwing, catching.
 I met my first yoga teacher almost 40 years ago in a cafe at a health food store.
 He was working in the kitchen making amazing food.
 I later found out he was a yoga teacher; his name was Doug Swenson.
 I studied informally with Doug for many years, and then received my 500 hour teacher training certification from him.